shubhamsy777/BxB_Digital_Project/README.md

 1. Both the number of transfers and the number of issued pallets from CHEP were on a steady decrease from the year 2007 to 2009.
 The reason for this decline could be the Global Financial Crisis of 2008-2009, which hit almost all the sectors that CHEP's clients are based in such as Aerospace, Automotive, Consumer goods etc.

 ## <u>Final Predictions and Outputs:</u>

+##### Predictions Model:

+After trying out multiple models (such as LinearSVR, Non-linear SVR, Linear Regression models), and checking all of their MAPE scores, the choice of prediction model **for the next six months** is the Linear Regression model which got an average MAPE of 2.0%.

+##### Forecast for number of Issues:

 The number of Issues for the months July, 2017 to December, 2017 have been provided in the file Submission.csv in the same repository.